At BVL Historic Preservation Research, we believe one cannot understand a building architecturally until one understands

 Proprietor & Lead Architectural Historian

 When Brittany V. Lavelle Tulla established BVL Historic Preservation Research, she had a mission of showcasing the stories of as many buildings as possible.
 In addition to leading BVL HPR, she serves as an adjunct professor in the Historic Preservation and Community Planning Program at the College of Charleston, chairs the Young Preservationists of Charleston and serves on the board of the Preservation Society of Charleston's Charleston Heritage Symposium.
 She formerly served as the executive director and lead architectural historian for the non-profit Charleston World Heritage Coalition, which was dedicated to gaining World Heritage recognition for historic resources in Charleston, and as a former commissioner of the Town of Mount Pleasant Historical Commission.
 Brittany holds a Bachelor of Arts degree from Elon University and she earned a Master of Science degree in Historic Preservation from the College of Charleston/Clemson University joint program where she was awarded the Ann Pamela Cunningham Award.

-Since BVL HPR's founding, Brittany was named the National Trust for Historic Preservation’s 40 Under 40: People Saving Places, was one of three women featured in Historic Charleston Foundation's "Women Who Impact Preservation" video series, was selected as the Drayton Hall Wood Family Fellow (here is a featured blog post for Brittany's Drayton Hall research), and has presented her research at both professional conferences and events across the nation.
+Since BVL HPR's founding, Brittany was one of ten women to be featured in the National Society of The Colonial Dames of America's national exhibit "Power in Preservation" at the Dumbarton House in Washington, D.C., named to the National Trust for Historic Preservation’s 40 Under 40: People Saving Places, one of three women featured in Historic Charleston Foundation's "Women Who Impact Preservation" video series, was selected as the Drayton Hall Wood Family Fellow (here is a featured blog post for Brittany's Drayton Hall research), and has presented her research at both professional conferences and events across the nation.
 See Brittany's recent lecture for Creative Mornings Charleston and hear her segment on Charleston's OHM Radio.